vachan-maker/vachan-maker.github.io/content/posts/april-review/index.md

 ## College
 Classes are going alright.
 I don't really enjoy this semester.
 It is so hot and sitting in class in this heat is just unbearable.
 There is no other option but just to adjust to it.

 I also had my internal exams and scored decent marks.
-But I am find it tought to study the paper - Computer Organization & Architecture.
+But I am find it tough to study the paper - Computer Organization & Architecture.

 ## Updates to the site
 As you can see, I have switched to a new domain [vachan.me](https://vachan-maker.github.io) which I am super thrilled about.
 But I don't really know what I will do when it expires next year.
 It was included for free in the Github Student Pack.